Educational psychologist

 At least nine months of this experience must be paid employment.
 The other three months can be sustained relevant voluntary experience (or you can do the full 12 months as paid work).

 Experience as a teacher is valuable, and many successful applicants are experienced teachers.
-However, other relevant roles include education social worker or social work assistant, assistant psychologist, teaching assistant, learning mentor or literacy tutor, careers adviser, community education officer, residential child care officer, care worker, speech and language therapist, or early years worker.
+Other relevant roles include education social worker or social work assistant, assistant psychologist, teaching assistant, learning mentor or literacy tutor, careers adviser, community education officer, residential child care officer, care worker, speech and language therapist, or early years worker.

 Course providers will be looking at how you've applied your knowledge of psychology, what you've learnt from your experience and how it is relevant to the role of an educational psychologist.